codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 max-width="90%"
 %}

-If you visit its URL you will
+If you visit its URL you will see the secrets being loaded:
-see the loading of secrets:

 {% include image.html
 lightbox="true"